computations/SunStar/doc/writeup.md

 Intuitively, this is like canceling out parts of the tree which carry information about the differences between taxa.
-By setting edge weights to 0 in key places, we can possibly find that there are different outputs than other weights.
-It is our belief that this is a good strategy is effective, and early results agree.
+By setting edge weights to 0 in key places, we can possibly find that the trees output by STAR are significantly different, compared to the regular schedule.
+It is our belief that this strategy is effective, and early results agree.

 [^binary]: This should be thought of as counting in binary from 1 to the height of the tree.